NVIDIA/spark-rapids/docs/compatibility.md

 Just like with dates all timestamp formats are actually supported at the same time.
 The plugin will disable itself if it sees a format it cannot support.

-Invalid timestamps, ones that have the correct format, but the numbers produce invalid dates or times, in Spark can result in an exception by default and how they are parsed can be controlled through a config.
-The plugin does not support any of this and will produce an incorrect date.
+Invalid timestamps in Spark, ones that have the correct format, but the numbers produce invalid dates or times, can result in an exception by default and how they are parsed can be controlled through a config.
+The RAPIDS Accelerator does not support any of this and will produce an incorrect date.
 Typically, one that overflowed.

 ### CSV Floating Point